Tong, West Yorkshire: History

 Tong Lane was described in the late 19th century as lined with old trees, with a parsonage, known as Lantern House, and former inn, The Griffin, standing adjacent to the church.
 The inn's license was subsequently transferred to the Greyhound Inn, a straw-thatched building on Tong Lane, but later moved to its present site, and thus, a griffin is the symbol of the historic pub village cricket team, Tong Cricket Club who have played in several cricket leagues in the West Yorkshire area.

 Long since demolished buildings within the village included a wheelwright's shop and smithy adjacent to the pinfold at the junction of Keeper Lane.
 In order to prevent over-population of the village the Lord of the Manor discouraged new development.
 Some buildings were dismantled when they became vacant and the stone re-used.

 In contrast landholdings elsewhere, such as at Tong Street (about one-and-a-half miles to the west) were sold, resulting in industrial, commercial and residential development.
 In the early 20th century the antiquarian, James Parker, described Tong village as set within a "charming" rural landscape, the village remaining the same "as it has done in generations past."
 According to the estate sale particulars of 1943 the majority of village buildings had retained their function as farmsteads and dwellings, many of the dwellings being single-storey cottages.

 The preservation of the Hall and Park, and the Estate's influence on development has helped maintain the character of the village and buildings within it.
 Many buildings within the Conservation Area are Grade II listed structures dating between the 17th and 18th centuries, with Tong Hall and gatepiers to the entrance of the drive listed respectively as Grade I and Grade II* listed structures.
 Despite modern residential development the layout of the linear settlement today is very similar to that recorded in 1725.

+Governance

+There is just one tier of local government covering Tong, being the City of Bradford Metropolitan District Council.

+Tong was historically a township in the parish of Birstall.
+From 1866 Tong was a civil parish in its own right.
+In 1871 a local government district called Tong Street was established covering the western part of the parish, governed by a local board.
+The local government district was extended to cover the whole parish in 1877 at which point it was renamed Tong.
+Such local government districts were reconstituted as urban districts in 1894.
+Tong Urban District was abolished in 1899 and absorbed into the County Borough of Bradford, since when Tong has administratively been part of the city of Bradford.

+Tong remained a civil parish within Bradford, but as an urban parish it had no parish council.
+In 1951 the parish had a population of 5,849.
+The parish was abolished in 1974 when the metropolitan district of Bradford was created, becoming an unparished area.